apache/nifi-minifi-cpp/extensions/python/PYTHON.md

 Due to some differences between the NiFi and MiNiFi C++ processors and implementation, there are some limitations using the NiFi Python processors:
 - Record based processors are not yet supported in MiNiFi C++, so the NiFi Python processors inherited from RecordTransform are not supported.
-- Controller properties are not supported at the moment.
 - There are some validators in NiFi that are not present in MiNiFi C++, so some property validations will be missing using the NiFi Python processors.
 - Allowable values specified in NiFi Python processors are ignored in MiNiFi C++ (due to MiNiFi C++ requiring them to be specified at compile time), so the property values are not pre-verified.
 - MiNiFi C++ only supports expression language with flow file attributes, so only FLOWFILE_ATTRIBUTES expression language scope is supported, otherwise the expression language will not be evaluated.